Age-Friendly Honolulu Intergenerational Initiatives

-The goal of Age-Friendly Honolulu’s Youth Engagement Initiative is to teach youth about the role of the built environment and community features in promoting active aging and engagement among older adults.
+The goal of Age-Friendly Honolulu’s intergenerational initiatives is to teach youth about the role of the built environment and community features in promoting active aging and engagement among older adults.
 The learning objectives include: 1) increase awareness about aging issues; 2) build empathy and understanding through intergenerational interaction; and 3) use critical thinking to explore age-friendly design solutions.

 - Honolulu Walks